MohamadYusuf/WebRx-Site/docs/component-overview.md

 wx.applyBindings(new MyViewModel());
 ```

-If you open your browser developer tools’ Network inspector before your first click on Add product,
+If you open your browser developer tools' Network inspector before your first click on Add product,
-you’ll see that the component’s .js/.html files are fetched on demand when first required, and thereafter retained for reuse.
+you'll see that the component's .js/.html files are fetched on demand when first required, and thereafter retained for reuse.

+<a class="next-topic" href="/docs/component-registration.html#start">Next: Defining and registering components</a>